gammu/gammu/docs/develop/python/gammu.rst

       Retrieves calendar entry.
 This is useful for continuous reading of all calendar entries.

-      @param Start: Whether to start.
+      :param Start: Whether to start.
 This can not be used together with Location
-      @type Start: boolean
+      :type Start: boolean
-      @param Location: Last read location.
+      :param Location: Last read location.
 This can not be used together with Start
-      @type Location: int
+      :type Location: int
-      @return: Hash with calendar values
+      :return: Hash with calendar values
-      @rtype: hash
+      :rtype: hash

    .. attribute:: StateMachine.GetNextFileFolder